 1. Control Portions

 Even though high-volume, low-calorie foods are lower in calories, it is still important to control your portions.
-Use the foods in this list to balance out your meals and snacks, while ensuring that they are portion-controlled.
+Use the foods on this list to balance out your low-calorie, high-volume snacks and meals, while also ensuring that they are portion-controlled.

-For example, if you’re craving a sandwich, include high-volume foods like lettuce and spinach to increase the volume of the sandwich without adding more calories.
+For example, if you’re craving a sandwich, you can include high-volume foods such as lettuce and spinach to increase the volume of the sandwich without adding more calories.

-Other tips for checking your portions and staying within your calorie budget include using smaller plates, measuring out servings in advance, and reading food labels.
+Other tips for checking your portions and remaining within your calorie budget include using smaller plates, measuring out servings in advance, and reading food labels.

 2. Meal Planning